Chinese paper cutting: Origin

 Chinese paper-cutting originated from the practice of worship of both ancestors and gods, a traditional part of Chinese culture dating back roughly two millennia.
 According to archaeological records, paper-cutting originates from the 6th century, although some believe that its history could be traced back as far as the Warring States period (around 3 BC), long before paper was invented.
 At that time, people used other thin materials, like leaves, silver foil, silk and even leather, to carve negative-space patterns.
-Later, when paper was invented, people realized that this material was easy to cut, store and discard, and paper became the major material for this type of artwork.
+The technique for cutting and carving were developed before the invention of paper.
+Currently, the earliest pattern of paper cuts was found in 1959 from a gravesite in Xinjiang region, dating back to the year AD 386 - 581.
+Later when paper was invented by Cai Lun in the year AD 105, people realized that this material was easy to cut, store and discard, so paper became the major material for this type of artwork.

+Tang dynasty

+During the Tang dynasty, paper cutting developed rapidly and became popular in China, which typically combined paper cutting with painting to illustrate spiritual ideas.
+Paper-cutting as an artform matured during the Tang dynasty, where it became considered not only a type of handicraft, but also a type of artwork, as ideas and concepts were expressed through the pattern cut into the paper.

+Song dynasty

+During the Song dynasty, Chinese papercutting developed into a more advanced technique, with trained artisans creating more complex artworks.
+The technique was used to decorate ceramics and make shadow puppets.
+By carving patterns onto oily cardboard and scraping patterns onto the fabric, blue-printed fabric came about.